DefGuard/docs/enterprise/all-enteprise-features/external-openid-providers/microsoft.md

 When configuring your external OpenID provider, at some point you will need to provide a callback URL, which will redirect the user back to Defguard.
 This URL is in form of `<DEFGUARD_DASHBOARD_URL>/auth/callback`.
 Replace `<DEFGUARD_DASHBOARD_URL>` with the URL under which your dashboard is accessible, e.g. `https://defguard.example.com`.
 If you'd like to use OpenID enrollment through proxy too, make sure to enter an additional URI in the form of `<DEFGUARD_ENROLLMENT_URL>/openid/callback`.

 If you're having issues with your custom provider's base URL, check Defguard's (core) logs.
-It should say what URL it expected.&#x20;
+It should say what URL it expected.